Minimax Active Learning: Introduction

 While the feature extractor minimizes the entropy by pushing the unlabeled samples to be clustered near the prototypes, the classifier increases the entropy of the unlabeled samples, and hence makes them similar to all class prototypes.
 On the other hand, they both learn to classify the labeled data using a cross-entropy loss, enhancing the feature space with more discriminative features.
 We train a binary discriminator on this space to predict \textit{labeledness} for each example and at the end samples which (i) are predicted as unlabeled with high confidence by the discriminator and (ii) achieved high entropy by the classifier $C$ will be sent to the oracle.

-While distance-based classification~\cite{metriclearning,lowshot,baseline++} and minimax entropy for image classification~\cite{jaynes, kullback,minimax,mme,mmen} have been studied before, to the best of our knowledge, our work is the first to use them together for active learning.
+While distance-based classification~\cite{metriclearning,lowshot,baseline++} and minimax entropy for image classification~\cite{jaynes, kullback,minimax,mme,mmen} have been studied before, to the best of our knowledge, our work is the first to use them together for active learning. we will demonstrate our semi-supervised adversarial entropy optimization on labeled and unlabeled data can significantly outperform the fully supervised active learning strategies that use uncertainty, diversity, or random sampling.
 This work is also the first to show semi-supervised learning with minimax entropy for semantic segmentation.
-Our results demonstrate significant performance improvements on a variety of image classification benchmarks such as \cifar, \imagenet, and \inat and on semantic segmentation using the \bdd driving dataset.
+Our results demonstrate significant performance improvements on a variety of image classification benchmarks such as \cifar, \imagenet, and \inat and semantic segmentation using \city and \bdd driving datasets.